Neuropsychology Service

 Our service works with people to support them with both emotional and cognitive difficulties.
 The aim of our service is to improve the quality of life for patients with neurological conditions.

 We complete assessments to understand your difficulties, to try to help you know more about what’s going on for you.
-We also work with people who have difficulties with their mood, behaviour and personal changes from a neurological condition.
+We also work with people who have difficulties with their mood, behaviour and personal changes from an acquired neurological condition.

 What will happen at my first appointment?